-(Ref: Letter 3A - Letter of support from Coláiste Bhride).
+(Ref: Letter 3A - Letter of Support from the Summer College).

 St. Mary's College, Belfast, the Irish Language Teacher training college, run three different week long courses in Rann na Feirste each year and guided walks to the foreshore are regular features of these courses.
 Queen's University and the University of Ulster, Jordanstown, also send Irish language students to Rann na Feirste.